evanwill/_drafts/_notes/rawgraphs.md

 You need to send your data to their servers where the processing is done and your visualizations are hosted.

 RAWGraphs is different --> it is a client-side JavaScript app, meaning that all the processing is done on your computer, in your browser.
+It works on any computer without installing anything.
 You don't send any data to their server.
 They also don't host your data or visualizations.